 WHY WE’RE INVOLVED

-Exhaust from cars and trucks pollutes our air and contributes to climate change.
-Dirty air from vehicles makes tens of thousands of Californians sick and costs us billions in avoidable health costs, with the worst effects often felt in low-income and working class communities of color.
-Oil dependence means Californians have no place to turn when gas prices rise – which hurts low income and working families most.
-Electric cars and trucks can play a big part in solving these problems -- if the people who need them can access them
+Exhaust from cars and trucks contributes to climate change, makes tens of thousands of Californians sick and costs us billions in avoidable health costs, with the worst effects often felt in low-income communities of color.
+Oil dependence means Californians have no place to turn when gas prices rise – which hurts low income families most.
+Electric cars and trucks can play a big part in solving these problems – if the people who need them can access them.

 California boosts the market for electric cars, trucks, and buses by providing incentives, grants, carsharing, vanpool programs, and subsidizing the deployment of charging stations and upgrades to the electric grid.
-All our communities – not just the wealthy – must benefit from the growth in electric vehicles.
+We work to ensure that all our communities – not just the wealthy – benefit from electric vehicles.

 But that wasn’t nearly enough, so in 2014 Greenlining worked with the Coalition for Clean Air, Communities for a Better Environment, Environment California, and the Natural Resources Defense Council to pass Senate Bill 1275, the Charge Ahead California Initiative, introduced by Sen. Kevin de León (D – Los Angeles).
 As part of the Charge Ahead California campaign, we are now shaping implementation of this law, which aims to bring one million electric cars, trucks and buses to California by 2023.
 SB 1275 is creating programs to increase mobility and bring access to electric vehicle technology to low-income communities of color hit hardest by pollution and poverty and who often lack good transportation options.